 “Maybe we should hit these fuckin’ guys,” Tony Beneventi growled.
 “You know.
 Like maybe it was mafia dudes.”
 He turned his right hand into a pistol, and pointed it at the ground as if he was executing one of the attorneys.
 His hand jerked upwards with the imaginary kick of a big-bore pistol as he made a banging gunshot noise.

 “What a great idea,” Santelli exclaimed.
 “Brains, here, just come up with the perfect solution.
 Let’s clip these guys as if it was a contract, and the cops won’t never suspect any of us.”
 He comically rolled his eyes.

 “No shit Joey,” Tony reiterated.
-“We air these fancy fucks like a mob hit.
+“We air these fancy lawyers like a mob hit.
 Cancel a couple of ‘em like an enforcer would do.
 Do it so’s the cops couldn’t prove nuthin’, and if these latrine lickers is as smart as you say they is, then they’ll know whose done it, and think a little harder about denying us our raises.”
 Tony fancied himself kind of a gangster, which amused Santelli.